 You should never use glue straight from the tube or bottle, you should always use some kind of applicator like a syringe, brush or stick.

-Depending on the surface area of the tiles you're working with, I would either apply glue the back of the gem or the surface of the planter - but not both.
+Depending on the surface area of the tiles you're working with, either apply glue the back of the gem or the surface of the planter - but not both.

 If you take on this project, just get a feel for the glue - other industrial glues may have a slightly different consistency and flow, just another reason for testing adhesives before applying.
-(I have heard some unfortunate stories of things being glued together that CANNOT be undone :( Worst.).
+(We've heard some unfortunate stories of things being glued together that CANNOT be undone :( Worst.).

 Waiting for the glue to set before moving on to the next area to work on is important.
 The tiles start holding their place after about a minute, but you don't want to do any inversions or move it around too much.